mjijackson/strata/SPEC.md

                       have a trailing slash.
 This value may be percent-encoded when originating from a URL.
   - **queryString**   The portion of the request URL that follows the "?", if any.
-May be an empty string, but is always required.
+May be an empty string if no query string is present.
   - **http\***        Variables corresponding to the client-supplied HTTP request headers (i.e. variables whose names begin with "http").
 The presence or absence of these variables should